EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Note

     Only information for jobs for interactive apps is shown.
-Information on jobs submitted via the [Project Manager](apps/project-manager.md) app are shown on that app's own page.
+Information on jobs submitted via the [Project Manager](apps/project-manager.md) are shown on that app's own page.

 ### Job cards